 13. Waterfall Braid

 A waterfall braid is a braid you can use when you want to keep your hair down but incorporate something intricate near the top of your hair.
-You can hold on to this style for date night, a work event, a formal dinner, or any other special occasion.
+It’s a great formal hairstyle for long hair you can hold on to for date night, a work event, or any other special occasion.

 14. Side Cornrows with Hair Down